-Whether you’re out on the holiday party circuit, gathering with friends and family for a meal, or attending an event, start talking to people about your 2020 career goals.
-You never know who-works-where, who-knows-whom, or what obscure relative happens to have an “in” to your dream company (it happens).
+With networking and holiday “gatherings” being virtual this year, it’s more important than ever to speak up whenever you can about your career goals.
+You never know who-works-where, who-knows-whom, or what obscure relative happens to have an “in” to your dream company.

 Build new connections while refining your existing network.
 If your LinkedIn network is full of people you never speak to, go through and trim the fat.
 Consider which contacts you’d like to retain or expand your relationship with, and send a friendly note wishing them a pleasant New Year.

 Practice talking about yourself and your accomplishments with friends, family, and colleagues.
 This is the number-one area where candidates slip-up in the interview.
 Three out of every 10 of my clients confide in me, “I’m not used to talking about myself.”
 There is no place for modesty in the job interview.
 Practice makes perfect when it comes to solidifying your pitch, building confidence, and being able to clearly articulate your value.

 Finally, improve your chances by understanding the hiring lifecycle and how to follow up once you’ve submitted your application.